MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-reliability.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows the system to detect the time of unexpected shutdowns by writing the current time to disk on a schedule controlled by the Timestamp Interval.

 If you enable this policy setting, you are able to specify how often the Persistent System Timestamp is refreshed and subsequently written to the disk.
 You can specify the Timestamp Interval in seconds.